ibm-cloud-docs/account/faqs-account.md

 To transfer ownership of your entire account, create a support case that requests to make another user in the account the new owner.
 For more information, see [Transferring ownership of your account](/docs/account?topic=account-transfer).

-## How do I change the name or IBMid in my profile?
+## Can I change the name or IBMid in my profile?
 {: #change-profile-settings}
 {: faq}
 {: support}

 You can change your personal information, such as name, email, or phone number, by going to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) **> Profile and settings** in the console.
 You can't change your IBMid, but you can create a new one if appropriate.
 The [IBMid worldwide help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html) is available to help with general ID questions that aren't specific to your {{site.data.keyword.Bluemix_notm}} account.

-## How do I change my account language?
+## Can I change my account language?
 {: #switch-account-lang}
 {: faq}
 {: support}